 What was leading edge two years ago is now prehistoric!

 It is necessary to have a little understanding of how the various components required by a Joomla!
 CMS website fit together to appreciate recent technological improvements in the hosting environment.

 We hope this article will help you make better decisions when choosing a hosting company for your Joomla! website.

-What does a Joomla! website need to be able to sing and dance?
+What does a Joomla! website need?

-All websites require at least three things:
+All websites require at least four things:

 - a web server,

 - a server operating system and

 Dynamic database driven websites like Joomla! also need:

 - a database management system (or DBMS), and